(image source unknown)

-There’s nothing I can add to the comments I’ve read about how this smells.
+There’s nothing I can add to the comments I’ve read about how Rush smells.
 Hairspray, lactones, patchouli, non-existent flowers, bubblegum, poppers.
 All true.

 It’s the feeling, though.